Lust for Life (Lana Del Rey album)

-Lust for Life is the fifth studio album by American singer-songwriter, and record producer Lana Del Rey, released on July 21, 2017, through Polydor and Interscope Records worldwide and Urban Records in Germany.
-Marking a return to the "hip-hop inspired" sound of her major-label debut, Lust for Life features production from past collaborators Rick Nowels, Kieron Menzies and Emile Haynie, while also working for the first time with producers Boi-1da, Max Martin, Benny Blanco and Metro Boomin.
-It also features guest appearances from The Weeknd, ASAP Rocky, Stevie Nicks, Sean Lennon, and Playboi Carti.
-The album and its title were announced on March 29, 2017, through a trailer on Del Rey's official Vevo channel on YouTube.
+Lust for Life is the fifth studio album by American singer-songwriter Lana Del Rey.
+It was released on July 21, 2017, through Polydor and Interscope Records worldwide and Urban Records in Germany.
+Marking a return to the "hip-hop inspired" sound of her major-label debut, Lust for Life features production from past collaborators Rick Nowels, Kieron Menzies, and Emile Haynie, while also working for the first time with producers Boi-1da, Max Martin, Benny Blanco, and Metro Boomin.
+Various guest appearances like the Weeknd, ASAP Rocky, Stevie Nicks, Sean Lennon, and Playboi Carti featured on the album.

-Lust for Life received positive reviews from music critics and received a nomination for the Grammy Award for Best Pop Vocal Album at the 60th Annual ceremony, becoming Del Rey's second nomination in the category.
-It appeared on the 2017 year-end best-albums lists from various publications.
+Lust for Life received positive reviews from music critics and a nomination for the Grammy Award for Best Pop Vocal Album at the 60th Annual ceremony—becoming Del Rey's second nomination in the category.
+It also appeared on the 2017 year-end best-albums lists from various publications.
 The album was a global success, topping the charts in twelve countries including the United Kingdom, and the United States, while reaching the top five in fifteen territories.

 The album was promoted by the release of four singles.
 The lead single, "Love" was released to critical acclaim and moderate success, peaking at number 44 on the US Billboard Hot 100, while the title track, featuring the Weeknd, peaked at number 64.
 "Summer Bummer" featuring ASAP Rocky and Playboi Carti; and "Groupie Love" also featuring ASAP Rocky were released as the third and fourth singles in the United Kingdom and Italy respectively.
 Del Rey embarked on her fourth headlining concert tour, entitled LA to the Moon Tour, which commenced on January 5, 2018, and concluded on August 10, 2018.